 - Fresh parsley for garnish, if desired

-- Heat the oil in a saucepan over medium heat; add the onions, garlic, and pinch of salt.
+- Heat the oil in a saucepan over medium heat; add onion, garlic, and pinch of salt.
 Cook until they being to soften, 3-5 minutes.

-- .
-Add the mushrooms, carrots, thyme, rosemary, and red pepper flakes; cook until the vegetables begin to soften, about 5 minutes.
+- Add the mushrooms, carrots, thyme, rosemary, and red pepper flakes; cook, stirring occasionally, until the vegetables begin to soften, about 5 minutes.

 - Stir in the cornstarch.